Coffee Extraction & Other Key Brewing Concepts

 Extraction slows down as the immersion time continues.
 This is because, as coffee solids dissolve into the water, the brew becomes gradually more and more saturated.
 The water “fills up” with coffee solubles, meaning it is less and less able to hold more of them.

-Infusion is a little more efficient at extracting coffee solubles than immersion.
+Percolation is a little more efficient at extracting coffee solubles than immersion.
 This is because it solves immersion’s saturation problem with a constant supply of fresh water.
 More soluble material is able to be extracted into the beverage, provided enough hot water is added… up to a point, of course.
 Eventually, the hot water will have extracted all of the coffee’s soluble material.

 Additionally, if coffee is ground too finely it can obstruct the flow of water.
 This will result in either an abnormally long brew time or filter baskets that overflow, ruining your coffee and dirtying your countertop.